 If a father is going to be involved in his child’s life, the earlier he can start the attachment process, the better.
 This includes being an active partner during pregnancy and labor.
 Another study also suggests that if a father cannot be present at the birth, the mother and baby should return home to the father as soon as possible to start the attachment process.4

 Sons and Fathers

 Sons especially need their dads.
-In Paul Raeburn’s book “Do Fathers Matter?” he describes how scientists observed that U.S. boys whose fathers were off fighting in World War II during their childhoods later had trouble creating relationships with others as they matured.
+In Paul Raeburn’s book “Do Fathers Matter?,” he describes how scientists observed that U.S. boys whose fathers were off fighting in World War II during their childhoods later had trouble creating relationships with others as they matured.
 Similar studies cited in the book show that sons who grow up without fathers (or with disengaged fathers) tend to be less popular in preschool.

-- A son needs to know that his personal interests are pleasing to his father.
-Taking the time to get interested in what his son is interested in is a great way to show him that his interests matter.
+3. A son needs to know that his personal interests are pleasing to his father.
+Showing interest in his son’s interests is a great way to show him that his interests matter.

 4. Telling his son that he is proud of him is a way to make sure he can confidently enter the world.
 Knowing his dad believes in him gives a son a sort of armor around him.
 Some boys just need their father’s affirming words.
 Others might need some one-on-one time over breakfast.
 Taking the time to find this out is not time wasted.

 Fathers are important, but mothers cannot control what a child’s father does or doesn’t do with his fatherly role.
 However, we can gently encourage them to take some of these tips into consideration.
 If a father isn’t present, look around at the other men in your life.
 Thoughtfully consider what kind of male role models we have for our sons.
 There are great men all around us, like coaches, teachers, family friends, and extended family members.
 Having a strong male role model in our son’s lives is vital to their success and future.